CYBERSECURITY A-Z

 What Is Network Segmentation?

-It is the architecture of dividing and subdividing a network into distinct segments for better operational and cybersecurity control.
+It is the architecture of dividing and subdividing a network into distinct segments or subnets for better operational and cybersecurity control.
 The goal of segmenting a network is to limit the blast radius of the attack surface by separating core functions and using access control to limit a user’s ability to cause harm — intentionally or unintentionally.

 The National Institute of Standards and Technology (NIST) defines network segmentation as “splitting a network into subsections where firewalls reject unnecessary traffic for that section.”

-Commenting on this NIST definition in a joint report, the Cybersecurity and Infrastructure Agency (CISA) and the National Security Agency (NSA) states: “This is a foundational cybersecurity principle, which, when properly implemented, can isolate malicious activities to a limited part of the network and minimize the effect of a breach.”1
+Commenting on this NIST definition in a joint report, the Cybersecurity and Infrastructure Agency (CISA) and the National Security Agency (NSA) states: “This is a foundational cybersecurity principle, which, when properly implemented, can isolate malicious activities and vulnerabilities to a limited part of the network and minimize the effect of a breach.”1

 In a similar overview of network segmentation, CISA defines it as “a physical or virtual architectural approach dividing a network into multiple segments, each acting as its own subnetwork providing additional security and control.”2 CISA further explains that segmentation limits access to devices, data, and applications and restricts communications between networks.